When does the EMSHIP program start?

 Semesters 1 and 2 (1st year): Univ. of Liege (ULiège), Belgium – 60 credits

-University of Liege (ULiège) – Master in Mechanical Engineering - specialization in Advanced Ship and Offshore Design
+University of Liege (ULiège) – Master in Mechanical Engineering - specialization in Advanced Design of Ships and Offshore Structures

 - Lectures in Mechanics (30 credits)